crawl/crawl/crawl-ref/docs/crawl_manual.rst

   and magical sides.
 Their abilities have been used to tunnel immense underground communities and structures, many of which are tens of thousands of years old.

-  Perhaps unfortunately, their strong ties to to earth have left them completely impervious to being teleported or hasted; Formicids are tied to the earth with a complete sense of stasis.
+  Perhaps unfortunately, their strong ties to earth have left them completely impervious to being teleported or hasted; Formicids are tied to the earth with a complete sense of stasis.
 While this is a seemingly bad property for a dungeon adventurer, stasis has the beneficial effect of preventing many types